-Daniel J. Phelan President/CEO
+Daniel J. Phelan

+President & CEO

-Welcome to 2021!
+Welcome to 2022-2023!

 Total Commitment to Student Success (TCS2) is our "North Star" and the foundation of our work.
-This never changed for 2020, as we moved our classes, student services, support services and student life activities to a virtual platform.
-It only changed how we delivered these services and validated Jackson College's dedication to innovation.
-In 2021, we will continue to progress and adjust to meet your needs.
-I encourage and welcome you to explore our web page https://www.jccmi.edu/, experience our new high touch virtual services and, when possible, come tour our beautiful campuses in Jackson, Hillsdale and Adrian.
+We are excited to keep that commitment by offering all our services both virtually and face to face.
+Through the pandemic we have learned that our students and community need flexible and multiple options.
+In 2022-2023, we will continue to progress and adjust to meet your needs.
+I encourage and welcome you to explore the Jackson College website, experience our new high touch virtual services and, when possible, come tour our beautiful campuses in Jackson, Hillsdale and Adrian.

-The College offers many services to ensure your success:
+The College offers several services to ensure your success: